da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

     cd [...]/DNSCore/ContentBroker

+### Build and acceptance test the application on a Continuous Integration machine

+The build process on a dedicated build machine works more or less the same, with a few exceptions discussed here.
+To execute the build process run:

+    mvn clean && mvn verify -Pci

+Remarks:

+    * -Pci
+        this is the environment setting of the install script which indicates we're on a development workstation.
+This leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.

+### Getting the build

+The ContentBroker which gets tested is automatically installed from the installer which is build at

+    [...]/DNSCore/ContentBroker/target/installation

+or

+    /ci/DNSCore/ContentBroker/target/installation

+After the test have passed successfully, you can use this installer to set up a ContentBroker on another machine.

 ### Build and acceptance test the application on a development workstation

 In order to run the tests on a development workstation and to reduce the dependencies to the workstation, one can